Body Dysmorphic Disorder

 The symptoms of body dysmorphic disorder often begin in the early teens or even childhood, and are all related to the person’s appearance.

-- Performance of repetitive behaviors—such as mirror-checking, excessive grooming, skin picking, reassurance-seeking—or such mental acts as comparing one's appearance with that of others in response to appearance concerns
+- Performance of repetitive behaviors—such as checking the mirror, excessive grooming, skin picking, reassurance-seeking—or such mental acts as comparing one's appearance with that of others in response to appearance concerns.

 - Clinically significant distress or impairment in functioning caused by the preoccupation.

-Individuals with body dymorphic disorder are constantly checking their look in the mirror, excessive grooming, over-exercising, skin picking, or hair plucking — and comparing themselves to others.
+Individuals with body dysmorphic disorder are constantly checking themselves in the mirror, grooming excessively, over-exercising, skin picking, or hair plucking—and comparing themselves to others.
 In addition to an extreme obsession with their looks, people with body dysmorphic disorder try to hide their perceived flaws by holding their body in certain ways, covering up with make-up or clothing, or trying to improve their imagined defects, sometimes with multiple plastic surgeries or other cosmetic practices.